binckbank-api/client-js/README.md

 # <a name="documentation"></a>Binck OpenApi documentation

+:warning: **The Binck OpenApi has been decommissioned**: You can no longer use this Api, but you are welcome to consider the [Saxo OpenApi](https://saxobank.github.io/openapi-samples-js/)!

 This document describes how an application can get access to customers data, send orders to the market and retrieve streaming quotes, order events and news.

 ## Table of contents